llGuy/llGuy.github.io/_posts/2020-06-22-tribute-games.md

 As someone who is very interested in computer programming, I cannot believe how many subfields I've had to explore with the ultimate goal of making the [game](https://github.com/llGuy/vkPhysics) I'm currently working on.

-I therefore just wanted to pay tribute to traditional game development by sharing the various things I explored and learned to various degrees of depth as well as explain in depth how they were useful to me along the way.
+I therefore just wanted to pay tribute to traditional game development by sharing the various things I explored and learned to various degrees of depth as well as explain how they were useful to me along the way.
 Hopefully, for people who feel overwhelmed by the vast amount of things that exist under the "computer programming" or "computer science" umbrella, I might convince some of you to try out game development for yourself to learn a wide variety of things in a naturally structured way.

 So, following the path I took when it comes to the topics I came across in my journey in game development, let's start with the basics.